leangjia/blender_docs/trunk/blender_docs/manual/glossary/index.rst

       also `Importance sampling <https://en.wikipedia.org/wiki/Importance_sampling>`__ on Wikipedia.

    Modifiers
-      A non destructive operation that is applied on top of some sort of data.
+      A non-destructive operation that is applied on top of some sort of data.

    Motion Blur
       The phenomenon that occurs when we perceive a rapidly moving object.